Summer & Cinnamon

 1. Whisk together all glaze ingredients until smooth and pourable.

-2. Pour half of the glaze over the rolls while they’re warm, letting it soak in.
+2. Pour the glaze over the rolls while they’re warm.

 Notes